What to do

 Pier 39 is also home to more than 100 shops, a dozen restaurants with stunning bay views, and many street artists and musicians who perform here each day.

 Admire the San Francisco hills and skyline from a different angle, sail under the Golden Gate Bridge and around legendary Alcatraz Prison, with a cruise of San Francisco Bay.

 The famous “Painted Ladies of San Francisco", otherwise known as “Postcard Row" or the “Seven Sisters", are a row of 1860s Victorian houses painted vibrant pastel colours, located across from Alamo Square in the Hayes Valley neighborhood.
 You have probably seen them in movies or TV or in media photos of the city.

 On a clear day, there is a superb view of the Financial District skyscrapers in the background.

 This is a three-hour tour that you won't want to miss, but it's so popular that it may be hard to get tickets.
 Of course, we are talking about the most mysterious and famous prison in the world, so its popularity comes as no surprise!

 Alcatraz is known for its terrible living conditions, its cramped cells, and its sinister isolation rooms from which escape was nigh impossible.
 The tour includes access to the island and its gardens, the penitentiary and also the screening of a short documentary film.

-Five different tours are available, lasting between 2½ and 5½ hours.
+Four different tours are available, lasting between 2½ and 5½ hours.
 The night tour is the most impressive.
 Book online as early as possible (at least 3 months in advance).

 Known as the “Crookedest Street in the World", Lombard Street in the Russian Hill neighbourhood is famous for its steep 1-block section with eight tight hairpin turns designed to reduce the hill's natural 27% grade.
 The view looking up from the bottom of the street is truly impressive.